MoeskerDev/TheExplorationofaLifetime/README.md

 *   The quotes came from the following [site](https://www.keepinspiring.me/inspiring-space-quotes/).
 *	The departure locations used in my website came from this [site](http://www.braeunig.us/space/center.htm).
 *   In order to get the Youtube Video Thumbnail Image I used the following [site](http://www.get-youtube-thumbnail.com/).
+* The text about the Moon and Mars were taken from the transcript of the videos.
 *   The Moon and Mars images had to be converted from webp to jpg so I used this [site](https://ezgif.com/webp-to-jpg).
-*   The reviews, address and pricing were written by me.
+*   The reviews, company info, address, pricing and FAQ were written by me.

 ### Media
 *	The images used in this site came from this [source](https://pixabay.com/).